Legal Notice & Privacy Policy

 What is Google Analytics?

-Google processes this data and we then receive reports on your user behavior.
+Google processes this data and we then receive reports on your user behaviour.
 These reports can be one of the following:

 Why do we use Google Analytics on our website?

-The objective of our website is clear: We want to offer you the best possible service.
-Google Analytics' statistics and data help us with reaching this goal.
+Our website's goal is super clear: We want to give you the best service ever!
+Google Analytics' stats and data really help us hit that target.

 Name: _ga